S-Lang: Interpreter

 The interpreter makes up most of the S-Lang library, and is also where most of the development takes place.
-Although the original syntax supported by the interpreter resembled PostScript, the syntax has evolved to be much more C-like, with additional support for object-oriented style constructs.
+Although the original syntax supported by the interpreter resembled PostScript, the syntax has evolved to be much more C-like, with added support for object-oriented programming style constructs.
 As a reflection of Davis's background in physics and professional interest in scientific computing, the language natively supports many vectorized array-based operations similar to MATLAB and IDL.

 Until version 2.0, the interpreter was not a standalone program.
 Instead, Davis advocated embedding it into applications to make them extensible.
 Using the interpreter meant either embedding it in a C program, or using it in the context of another application (e.g., the JED editor).
 The S-Lang shell, slsh, was a demonstration program capable of little more than running scripts.
 Version 2.0, released in 2005, made slsh interactive, and it has evolved into an application in its own right, with a number of external modules for use by it.
 As such, it has become the S-Lang interpreter.